eeeps/ericportis.com/longs/upload-to-cloudinary-shortcut.md

 - Maybe I want to drop a freshly-minted screenshot into a GitHub comment, or bug report.
  - Maybe I want to email a photo without worrying about attachment/storage quotas.

-I end up doing this, what – five? ten? – times a day.
+I end up doing this, what – five? ten? – times a week?
 Here’s what I used to do:

 1. Type “cloudinary.com/console” into the nearest URL bar.
 2. Enter my username and password.